weblineindia/iOS-OTP-Authentication/README.md

+# iOS OTP Authentication

-This demo provide to verify your mobile number with OTP(One Time Password)
+This demo is of iOS based OTP Authentication, used to verify your mobile number with OTP (One Time Password).

 ## Table of contents
 - [iOS Support](#iOS-support)